FiorellaCristinaOQ/arithmetic-arranger/README.md

 There should be four spaces between each problem.

 There should be dashes at the bottom of each problem.
 The dashes should run along the entire length of each problem individually.
-(The example above shows what this should look like.)